srashadddd/pong-game/README.md

 3. **Gameplay:**
    - Your paddle is on the left; AI is on the right.
    - Try to hit the ball back each time it comes to your side.
-   - The first to score the most points wins!
+   - The first to score the most points wins

 ## Project Structure